-Court rulings are executed once they enter into effect, or immediately if they are declared as enforceable immediately.
+Court rulings are acted upon once they enter into effect, or immediately if they are declared as immediately enforceable.

 15 What should I do to have a decision on parental responsibility that is issued by a court in another Member State recognised and enforced in this Member State?

-Rulings of foreign courts are recognised and enforced by Latvian courts.
+The rulings of foreign courts are recognised and enforced by Latvia’s courts.

-Rulings of foreign courts are recognised and enforced pursuant to the procedure established by the Civil Procedure Law and pursuant to Council Regulation No 2201/2003 on jurisdiction and the recognition and enforcement of judgements in matrimonial matters and in matters of parental responsibility, repealing Regulation (EC) No 1347/2000,
+The rulings of foreign courts are recognised and enforced pursuant to the procedure established by the Law on civil procedure and pursuant to Council Regulation No 2201/2003 on jurisdiction and the recognition and enforcement of judgments in matrimonial matters and the matters of parental responsibility, repealing Regulation (EC) No 1347/2000.

-An application for a declaration of enforceability is submitted for consideration to the district (or city district) court at the permanent place of residence of the person against whom the enforcement is sought or at the permanent place of residence of the child to whom the enforcement relates.
-A ruling on a declaration of enforceability or a ruling rejecting the declaration of enforceability is made by the judge at his sole discretion on the basis of the submitted application and the documents attached thereto within 10 days of the day the application is filed without inviting the parties.
+An application for a declaration of enforceability is submitted for consideration to the district (or city) court at the permanent place of residence of the person against whom the enforcement is sought or at the permanent place of residence of the child to whom the enforcement relates.
+A decision on a declaration of enforceability or on the rejection of a decision declaring enforceability is taken by a judge sitting alone, on the basis of the application submitted and the documents attached thereto, within 10 days of the day of submission of the application, without summoning the parties.

-A case participant whose registered place of residence or usual place of residence is in Latvia may submit an individual complaint within 30 days of the date when a copy of the ruling was issued, while a case participant whose registered place of residence or usual place of residence is not in Latvia may submit such a complaint within 60 days of the date when a copy of the ruling was issued.
+A party to the case whose declared place of residence is in Latvia, or failing that whose actual place of residence is in Latvia, may lodge an ancillary complaint within 30 days of receipt of a copy of the decision; a party to the case whose declared place of residence or actual place of residence is not in Latvia may lodge an ancillary complaint within 60 days of receipt of a copy of the decision.

 17 Which law does the court apply in a proceeding on parental responsibility where the child or the parties do not live in this Member State or are of different nationalities?